jboss-developer/jboss-eap-quickstarts/cmt/README.md

 1. [jts](../jts/README.md) - The JTS quickstart builds upon this quickstart by distributing the CustomerManager and InvoiceManager
 2. [jts-distributed-crash-rec](../jts-distributed-crash-rec/README.md) - The crash recovery quickstart builds upon the [jts](../jts/README.md) quickstart by demonstrating the fault tolerance of JBoss EAP.

+_Note: This quickstart uses a `*-ds.xml` datasource configuration file for convenience and ease of database configuration.
+These files are deprecated in JBoss EAP 6.4 and should not be used in a production environment.
+Instead, you should configure the datasource using the Management CLI or Management Console.
+Datasource configuration is documented in the [Administration and Configuration Guide](https://access.redhat.com/documentation/en-US/JBoss_Enterprise_Application_Platform/) for Red Hat JBoss Enterprise Application Platform._

 ### What are container managed transactions?

 Prior to EJB, getting the right incantation to ensure sound transactional operation of the business logic was a highly specialised skill.
 Although this still holds true to a great extent, EJB has provided a series of improvements to allow simplified transaction demarcation notation that is therefore easier to read and test.